 Example: We thought it was a friendly company baseball game, but the other team was really playing hardball!

 Out of one’s league

-Definition: To be in a situation where you are competing against another person or team who is more prepared, more skilled, or has a higher level than yours.
+Definition: To be in a situation where you are competing against another person/team who is more prepared, more skilled, or has a higher level than yours.

 Relation to baseball: Most teams play in a league where other teams have the same abilities.
+(For example, beginners play on teams that play against other beginner teams.)
 To be out of one’s league is to play against other teams who are much better.

 Would you like to see a professional baseball game while you are studying English in the Bay Area?
 IEC@DVC often organizes trips to see the San Francisco Giants play!
 Join us for our next trip and cheer on* the Giants to another World Series win!